The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Albert Lea is a city located in Freeborn County, in the southeastern part of the State of Minnesota.
 It is also the county seat.
 The population was 18,016 at the 2010 census.

 Glencoe is the county seat of McLeod County, Minnesota, United States.
 The population was 5,631 at the 2010 census.

 Faribault is a city in Rice County, Minnesota, United States.
 It is the county seat.
 The population was 23,352 at the 2010 census.
 Faribault is approximately 50 miles south of Minneapolis and St. Paul.

-There You Have It – Hispanic Populations Across Minnesota
+There You Have It – Hispanic or Latino Populations Across Minnesota

-If you’re looking for a breakdown of Hispanic populations across Minnesota according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Minnesota according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Minnesota:
+If you’re curious enough, here are the least Hispanic or Latino places in Minnesota:

 - International Falls

 For more Minnesota reading, check out: